quaternionmedia/alfred/docs/api.md

 # API
 Sometimes, it is more convenient to interact directly with the API, bypassing the browser based client entirely.
-This is especially true when building a larger application.
-The following is a guide to interacting with the native functions and generating videos directly from a data object.
+The following is a guide to interacting with the video renderer directly and generating videos from a data object.

 This is an advanced topic, and requires some tool to make requests to the server.
 The following examples are provided using `curl`, but any requests library will have comparable features.

+!!! note
     For the full API reference (including interactive request generator), visit [alfred.quaternion.media/api](https://alfred.quaternion.media/api)

 ## auth
 Authentication is performed with JWT token headers.
-All requests must provide a valid token to access any routes.
+All requests must provide a valid token to access any protected routes.

 ### login
 Tokens can be acquired with a `POST` request, with a username (email address) and password as form data.